mrjacobbloom/react-immutable-tree/README.md

 ### `ImmutableTreeNode`

 #### Properties
+- `ImmutableTreeNode#isStale: boolean` - A node is stale if it has been removed from the tree or is an old version of the node.
-- `ImmutableTreeNode#children: ImmutableTreeNode[]` - an array of child nodes
+- `ImmutableTreeNode#children: ImmutableTreeNode[]` - A frozen array of child nodes.
+Accessing this will throw an error for stale nodes.
-- `ImmutableTreeNode#parent: ImmutableTreeNode | null` - the parent node, or null for the root
+- `ImmutableTreeNode#parent: ImmutableTreeNode | null` - The parent node, or null for the root.
+Accessing this will throw an error for stale nodes.
-- `ImmutableTreeNode#data: any` - the data associated with the node
+- `ImmutableTreeNode#data: any` - The data associated with the node.
+Accessing this will throw an error for stale nodes.

 #### Transformation Methods

 Each of these methods returns the next version of the modified node (or itself, if the operation does not modify the node).
-The old version of the node is then marked dead, which means it'll throw an error if you try to modify it further.
+The old version of the node is then marked stale.
+Each of these functions will throw an error for stale nodes.

 - `ImmutableTreeNode#updateData(updater: (oldData: any | undefined) => any): ImmutableTreeNode` - Update the data at the given node.
 Returns the new tree node that will replace this one.
 - `ImmutableTreeNode#setData(newData: any): ImmutableTreeNode` - Set the data at the given node.
 Returns the new tree node that will replace this one.